9 Financial Auditors Jobs in Kenya

 Duties and responsibilities at this level will entail;

-- Conducting analysis of budgets and expenditure by Road agencies and making recommendations on variances.
+- Preparing the financial section of Road Maintenance Accountability Index for County Governments and submit to the board for approval.

+- Preparing Summary County Monitoring and Evaluation report for board approval and submission to the PS, the National Treasury.

-- Developing trend analysis using financial audit reports and provide the information for decision making on KRB funded works.
+- Developing trend analysis using financial county M & E reports and provide the information for

-- Carrying out financial and investigative inspection on road agencies to assess

-- Ensuring compliance with the existing guidelines, procedures, rules and regulations in implementation of RMLF funded activities by Road Agencies and County Governments.
+- Ensuring compliance with the conditions of the RMLF conditional grant by County Governments.

-- Reviewing and assessing operational and financial managements systems, policies,and procedures, guidelines of road agencies and County Governments and recommending areas of improvement where applicable.
+- Reviewing financial managements systems and procedures of County Governments in the use of RMPLF conditional grant and recommending areas of improvement where applicable.

 - Collating and analyzing financial data and reports to ensure efficiency and effectiveness in fund management.

-- Conducting post audit reviews to establish extent of implementation of audit recommendations by Road Agencies and compliance by County Governments.
+- Conducting post M & E reviews to establish extent of implementation of previous recommendations by Counties.

-- Carrying out evaluation and risk assessment of Road Agencies activities as part of the audit process for effective identification of potential risks.

-- Liaising with other departments to ensure information is available for action and to facilitate audit and M&E.
+- Liaising with other departments to ensure information is available for action and to facilitate decision-making

 Person Specifications